SIZE:

 Savvy consumers

-In Nunavik, brown seaweed such as the Atlantic wakame, called kuanniq in Inuktitut, is particularly popular.
-They are eaten fresh.
+In Nunavik, brown seaweed, such as the Atlantic wakame (called “kuanniq” in Inuktitut), is particularly popular.
+It is eaten fresh.